Pound sterling: Great slump, 1464

 The Great Bullion Famine and the Great Slump of the mid-15th century resulted in another reduction in the English penny to 12 grains sterling silver (0.719 g fine silver) and the introduction of a new half-angel gold coin of 40 grains (2.578 g), worth 1/6th pound or 40 pence.
 The gold-silver ratio rose again to 40 × 0.719/2.578 = 11.2.
-The reduction in the English penny approximately matched those with the French sol Parisis and the Flemish stuiver; furthermore, from 1469 to 1475 an agreement between England and the Burgundian Netherlands made the English groat (4-pence) mutually exchangeable with the Burgundian double patard (or 2-stuiver) minted under Charles the Rash.
+The reduction in the English penny approximately matched those with the French sol Parisis and the Flemish stuiver; furthermore, from 1469 to 1475 an agreement between England and the Burgundian Netherlands made the English groat (4-pence) mutually exchangeable with the Burgundian double patard (or 2-stuiver) minted under Charles the Bold.

-40 pence or 1/6th pound sterling made one Troy Ounce (480 grains, 31.1035 g) of sterling silver.
+40 pence or 1/6th pound sterling made one Troy ounce (480 grains, 31.1035 g) of sterling silver.
 It was approximately on a par with France's livre parisis of one French ounce (30.594 g), and in 1524 it would also be the model for a standardised German currency in the form of the Guldengroschen, which also weighed 1 German ounce of silver or 29.232 g.

 Tudor, 1551

 The last significant depreciation in sterling's silver standard occurred amidst the 16th century influx of precious metals from the Americas arriving through the Habsburg Netherlands.
 Enforcement of monetary standards amongst its constituent provinces was loose, spending under King Henry VIII was extravagant, and England loosened the importation of cheaper continental coins for exchange into full-valued English coins.
-All these contributed to The Great Debasement which resulted in a significant 1/3rd reduction in the bullion content of each pound sterling in 1551.
+All these contributed to the Great Debasement which resulted in a significant 1/3rd reduction in the bullion content of each pound sterling in 1551.

 The troy ounce of sterling silver was henceforth raised in price by 50% from 40 to 60 silver pennies (each penny weighing 8 grains sterling silver and containing 0.4795 g fine silver).
 The gold half-angel of 40 grains (2.578 g fine gold) was raised in price from 40 pence to 60 pence (5 shillings or 1/4 pound) and was henceforth known as the Crown.

 Prior to 1551, English coin denominations closely matched with corresponding sol (2d) and livre (40d) denominations in the Continent, namely: